NUVMAANYOUSUF/2048/README.md

 # Acknowledgments

 This game was inspired by the original 2048 game created by Gabriele Cirulli.
-The Pygame library was used for graphics and event handling.
+The Pygame library was used for graphics and event handling...